Naming Things in BlocklyProp

 - Names are case-sensitive, so be consistent with capitalization.
 To BlocklyProp, foo and Foo are two different names!

 - By C-language convention, constant names use all capital letters.
 So, BlocklyProp automatically transforms each constant name you enter to all-caps.
 That helps to tell apart variables and constants when reading your code.

 - Make a habit of using letters, numbers, and underscores only.
 BlocklyProp will replace "illegal" characters, including spaces with underscores.
 However, in general, its good to practice not using illegal characters, as they won't work in C and many other languages.

 - Begin names with letters only.
 Names cannot begin with a number; it will cause a compiler error.
 Do not use underscores at the beginning of names as this may cause conflicts with the names used in BlocklyProp's underlying C code.

-You may get a complier error message when you try to run your project if you happen to use name that is the same as a C reserved word.
-The BlocklyProp system tries to compensate for this by beginning its names with double-underscores, but there are still exceptions that get through and cause trouble.
+You may get a compiler error message when you try to run your project if you happen to use a name that is the same as a C reserved word.
+The BlocklyProp system attempts to compensate for this by beginning its names with double-underscores, but there are still exceptions that get through and cause trouble.